ePages-de/epages-docs/_posts/2017/2017-02-23-why-i-love-working-as-a-scrum-master.md

 In the first 10 minutes of the retrospective everyone gathers their feedback.
 After presenting the feedback we go into a discussion.
 The most important aspect is to go out of the retrospective with some [smart action items](http://agileinaflash.blogspot.de/2009/06/smart-goals.html) in order to know what to improve.
-For each action item you assign a person and set a deadline in order to be able to follow it up.
+Each action item is assigned to a person and a deadline is set in order to be able to follow it up.
 The follow-up would be my task again.

 ### What exactly is a sprint and how long is one?